beeware/colosseum/README.rst

 Colosseum
 =========

-A (partial) implementation of the CSS box and flexbox layout algorithm.
+An independent implementation of the CSS layout algorithm.
+This implementation is completely standalone - it isn't dependent on a browser, and can be run over any box-like set of objects that need to be laid out on a page (either physical or virtual)

-The following CSS attributes and value types are supported:
+At present, the implementation is partial; only **portions** of the box and flexbox section of the specification are defined:

 ==========================================================================================  =======================================================================================
 Name                                                                                        Value